Jakage/career-portfolio/README.md

 Skills

-Spoken languages: My native language is finnish but I speak fluent english, which is the main study/work language in university.
-I also understand little swedish and japanese.
+Spoken languages: My native language is Finnish but I speak fluent English, which is the main study/work language in university.
+I also understand little Swedish and Japanese.

 Programming languages: My main programming language in university is C/C++, but I've worked a lot with C#, Java and Python.